 Next you see a note explaining confidentiality: online therapy is completely confidential!

 Step Four: Select your plan and preferred gender.

 The biggest deterrent for my followers so far has been the initial investment: $180 is a lot of money to spend before talking to someone.
 I totally get it.
 But if you think you’re ready to try therapy, you won’t be disappointed.
-I know I wasn’t– I’ve been a member for 6 months and don’t have plans to stop anytime soon.
+Plus, regular therapy is normally way more expensive than that and doesn’t include all the convenience that the BetterHelp app provides.
+I’ve been a member for 8 months and don’t have plans to stop anytime soon.

 Step Five: Match With Therapist & Schedule Session

 You’ll be matched with a therapist within approximately 24 hours and you will get an email about messaging each other to set up your first meeting.